 They are not exploring.
 They want out because there is either something wrong with the water or they are not getting enough oxygen through their skin because of a disease.
-I would put the frog in a bowl or cup of its water so it doesn't have to exhaust itself.
-Maybe provide a rock it can climb on, if it wants to.
+I would put the frog in a bowl or cup of its water so it doesn't exhaust itself.
+Maybe provide a rock it can climb on if it wants to do so.

 (0–2 Days Before Death)

 This is a bad one.
 Some frogs can shed their skin so fast you wouldn't even know it.
 For others, it can take a day, but a healthy shed will look like the frog is undressing; it peels off its skin in big pieces.
 Dead skin that looks shredded and hangs off the frog is a red flag; it will probably die soon, but it can live if you act now.

 It may also be too late once this tattered skin forms.
 This type of shed is often the result of high ammonia/nitrite levels or the dreaded chytrid fungus, a very contagious, deadly amphibian disease that is not uncommon in the pet trade.
 If it's the latter, the frog will die, unless you can treat your frog for chytrid immediately.